Color Blind Test - Test Your Color Blindness

 According to the survey, the prevalence of color blindness is 8% in men and only 0.5% in women.

 Types of Color Blindness

-There are three types of color blindness occured in the world.
+There are three types of color blindness occurred in the world.

-The most common type of color blindness caused by familial causes is damage or reduced red con or green con pigment function.
-There are four types of red-green color blindness. -
+The most common color blindness caused by familial causes is damage or reduced red con or green con pigment function.
+There are four types of red-green color blindness.

 Blue-yellow color blindness is rarer than red-green color blindness.
 In this, the blue cone pigment (triton) is either absent or has a limited function.
 There are two types of blue-yellow color blindness.